-- ✓ well-judged and effective teaching strategies successfully engage pupils in their learning. - ✓ Subject knowledge is well researched, relevant and age appropriate. - ✓ pupils who grasp concepts rapidly will be challenged through being offered rich and sophisticated problems and those who are not sufficiently fluent with

-- earlier material will consolidate their understanding through additional practice, before moving on. - ✓ they use their expertise, including their subject knowledge, to develop pupils' knowledge, skills and understanding in a structured way, across the range of subjects and areas of learning. - ✓ well framed questions, knowledgeable answers and the use of discussion, promotes deep learning. - ✓ they ensure an appropriate ratio of whole class teaching to learning-activity in their teaching. - ✓ wherever possible, children are writing for a purpose. - ✓ They ensure an appropriate ratio of whole class teaching to learning-activity in their teaching. - ✓ appropriate home-learning is set to nurture children's enthusiasm and curiosity, and develop their understanding in areas under study.
+- ✓ Well-judged and effective teaching strategies successfully engage children in their learning. - ✓ Subject knowledge is well researched, relevant and age appropriate. - ✓ Children who grasp concepts rapidly will be challenged through being offered rich and sophisticated problems and those who are not sufficiently fluent with earlier material will consolidate their understanding through additional practice, before moving on. - ✓ Children use their expertise, including their subject knowledge, to develop knowledge, skills and understanding in a structured way, across the range of subjects and areas of learning. - ✓ Well framed questions, knowledgeable answers and the use of discussion, promotes deep learning. - ✓ There is an appropriate ratio of whole class teaching to learning-activity in their teaching. - ✓ Wherever possible, children are writing for a purpose. - ✓ Appropriate home-learning is set to nurture children's enthusiasm and curiosity, and develop their understanding in areas under study.

-✓ learning and learning outcomes, both within schools within the Federation and at home, are celebrated regularly in public forums such as Celebration Assemblies, Newsletters, through our websites and social media.
+✓ Learning outcomes, both within schools within the Federation and at home, are celebrated regularly in public forums such as celebration assemblies, newsletters, through our websites and social media.
 House points are given to reward good learning and good work.